j0ywang/j0ywang.github.io/_pages/publications.md

 In *Progress*.
 [[website](https://cybersecurity.seas.wustl.edu/projects/opcps.html)]

-- Within the domain of Cyber-Physical Systems (CPS) security research, a significant challenge has been the limited accessibility to suitable testing platforms and the compatibility between these platforms and security analysis frameworks.
-Addressing this issue, the project aims to design and implement an open-source platform specifically tailored for CPS security research testing.
+- Within the domain of Cyber-Physical Systems (CPS) security research, a significant challenge has been the incompatibility between various platforms and security analysis frameworks.
+To address this issue, I adapted security analysis frameworks (e.g., SVF, KLEE) to be compatible with existing CPS platforms, including microcontrollers and robotics.
+These platforms were tested in real-world scenarios using actual hardware.
+Through this project, I gained experience with a diverse range of technical stacks in robotic systems, including hardware integration, middleware (e.g., ROS), and algorithms (e.g., SLAM and Computer Vision).